Faculty Legal Insight on Disabilities

 - Architecturally accessible buildings and facilities.

-- Reasonable services such as qualified sign language interpreters.
+- Reasonable services such as qualified sign language interpreters and captioned videos.

 - Consideration of course substitutions as reviewed on an individual basis (such accommodations need not be made if the institution can demonstrate that the changes requested would substantially alter essential elements of the course or program).